LOCAL HEALTHCARE PROVIDERS

 Tebra verifies providers before they can appear in Tebra search.
 Find a top-rated provider and book an appointment instantly.

-Jonathan Marehbian, MD, is a highly skilled neurology specialist and an integral part of the Neuroscience Institute team.
+Jonathan Marehbian, MD, is a highly skilled neurology specialist and an integral part of the Link Integrated Healthcare team.
 Through his work with patients at locations in Oxnard, Camarillo, and Santa Barbara, California, Dr. Marehbian improves the quality of life and provides renewed hope for those in his care.

 Education has always shaped Dr. Marehbian’s journey.
 He began his studies at the University of California at Los Angeles, earning his Bachelor of Arts in Economics.
 He went on to complete his Medical Degree at St. George School of Medicine in Grenada, West Indies.
 Dr. Marehbian further refined his skills through studies at Dartmouth Institute in Hanover, New Hampshire.